Planning & Development

 In 2012 the estate appointed architects Feilden Clegg Bradley Studios (FCBS) to work on plans for a visitor centre that would provide lavatories and a modest refreshment facility, but most importantly, to provide a centre to inform and educate visitors of all ages about the diversity of the reserve and to increase awareness for the need to protect this special habitat.
 FCBS are one of the leading practices in the UK and are noted for their commitment to sustainable architecture.
 In 2008 FCBS won the Stirling Prize which is widely regarded as the highest accolade in architecture.

 Planning permission was granted in December 2015 and the estate further appointed Wymondham based architects, Lucas + Western Architects, to manage the detailed delivery of the building and complete the project.
 The estate also appointed local structural engineers, Plandescil of Attleborough, to undertake the complex engineering works associated with the building.

 The construction of The Lookout was awarded to local company, Robson Construction Ltd, who, as a major building contractor in the Norfolk area, the company has been responsible for several major projects on the Holkham Estate.
 Robson completed the project in August 2018.

 11th September 2017 – Construction work commenced.

-22nd November 2017 – The mound has now been formed and all concrete piling complete.
-The scrapes have been established and early in the new year the structure will start to become visible.
+22nd November 2017 – The mound was formed and all concrete piling completed.
+The scrapes were established and it was expected that the structure would start to become visible in the new year.

-6th April 2018 – Steel frame of the building is now complete and the wooden curved plates for the exterior shell are being constructed ready to be installed this month.
+6th April 2018 – Steel frame of the building was completed and at the time, the wooden curved plates for the exterior shell were being constructed ready to be installed later in the month.

-1st May 2018 - Steel work now fully complete and timber frame now being installed.
+1st May 2018 – Steelwork now fully completed and install of timber frame started.